Thank you for subscribing

 Lock out

-It happens more often than you think, with 4,375 Victorians calling EHA for help after they accidentally locked themselves out of their homes in the 2024 financial year.
+It happens more often than you think, with 4,791 Victorians calling EHA for help from a locksmith after they accidentally locked themselves out of their homes in the 2025 financial year.

 Brush up on your knowledge of the best door locks and window locks for security, plus the best ways to stop losing your keys.